kibibyte/miscellaneous/README.md

 # date-converter

-Convertes given date from one timezone to another
+Converts given date from one timezone to another